 *This is a large file and make take a few minutes to appear.

-The 2016, fourth quarter (October - December) Provider Quality Reports (PQRs) are now available for Butler, Clinton, Hamilton, and Warren counties` Elderly Services Programs.
+The 2017, first quarter (January-March) Provider Quality Reports (PQRs) are now available for Butler, Clinton, Hamilton, and Warren counties` Elderly Services Programs.

 If you have questions about the report, please contact COA's Provider Services Department.